 Our tip: Once you get here, have a look at the outdoor market “Miletička” as well; it offers mostly fresh fruit and vegetables, but you can also find cheap Chinese goods here.
 Just don’t get lost in the rows of various tents with the local apples, tomatoes, or cheap tracksuits.

-PARTY IN A BUNKER OR IN A SHOPPING MALL
+PARTY IN A SHOPPING MALL

 KC Dunaj is a hipster club located in a legendary shopping mall of the former regime.
 And trust us, its brutal architecture creates a unique atmosphere of this place.
 It hosts various concerts, parties (including thematic ones), debates or other events.
 When it comes to music, there are alternative genres from electro, indie, folk, gypsy and punk to even hip hop or dance.
 Very diverse, many options, anybody can choose their favorite thing.